Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 What are important considerations prior to initiating the activity?

 • It is crucial to assess existing support structures within the country to avoid duplication of efforts and to build on any pre-existing initiatives.
 Ideally, any project would work through already established structures.
-Where none exist, support in the set-up of one cross-party caucus or one independent body is already an achievement as they take time to be set up and be operational.
+Where none exists, support in the set-up of one cross-party caucus or one independent body is already an achievement since setting them up and making them operational take time.

-• A cross-party caucus may be supported by parliamentary staff serving as its secretariat as there would not be as many activities as for a committee for example.
-Some staff would volunteer, or they may also be assigned by the Secretariat.
-Alternatively, we have seen examples of UNDP serving as a secretariat for a limited time or a group of credible or rotating of CSOs may also provide this function.
+• A cross-party caucus may be supported by parliamentary staff serving as its secretariat because there would not be as many activities as for a committee, for example.
+Some staff would volunteer, or they may also be assigned by the secretariat.
+Alternatively, we have seen examples of UNDP serving as a secretariat for a limited time; or a group of credible or rotating CSOs may also provide this function.

-• Independent bodies may, given the limited financial support in many instances, d comprise of 1-3 persons initially, and even be located in parliament until alternative premisses are provided by government.
+• Independent bodies may, given the limited financial support in many instances, comprise one to three persons initially, and even be located in parliament until alternative premises are provided by the government.
 For example, the Ukrainian Commissioner for Information is located in the Ombudsperson’s office in Ukraine.
-It is also extremely valuable for Independent bodies to be supported in learning from their peers.
+It is also extremely valuable to support opportunities for independent bodies to learn from their peers.

 • Actively involve national authorities, parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
 Understanding their priorities and expectations is essential for aligning the initiative with national development strategies and objectives.
 This engagement promotes a sense of ownership and commitment to the initiative, increasing its chances for success.